Champagne Pol Roger - Brut Blanc de Blancs 2013

 About the wine:

-Pol Roger's 2013 Blanc de Blancs is very appealing, unfolding in the glass with aromas of crisp orchard fruits, citrus zest, sourdough bread, pastry cream, and almonds.
-Medium-bodied to full-bodied, taut and incisive, it is more finely chiseled than the richer, more concentrated 2012, with racy acidity and a slightly reductive edge, finishing with a chalky grip.
-It is a true classic in style and should develop beautifully with age on the cork.
+Pol Roger’s 2013 Blanc de Blancs is very appealing, unfolding in the glass with aromas of crisp orchard fruits, citrus zest, sourdough bread, pastry cream, and almonds.
+Medium-bodied to full-bodied, taut, and incisive, it is more finely crafted than the richer, more concentrated 2012, with racy acidity and a slightly reductive edge, finishing with a chalky note.
+It is a true classic of its style and should develop beautifully with age on the cork.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France